currawong-project/libcw/README.md

 - Built-in dataflow framework for describing real-time audio and DSP programs.

-- GUI development API and collection of predefined widgets for developing websocket based user interfaces.
+- A GUI development API and collection of predefined widgets for creating websocket based user interfaces.

-- All elements of the framework are easily configurable based on extended JSON files.
+- Most elements of the framework are configurable based on configuration files which use an extended JSON syntax.

-- Minimal dependencies.
+- The library has minimal dependencies.
 The only external dependencies are `libasound`, `libwebsockets` and `libfftw`.

-- A large collection of pre-built audio signal processing algorithms
+- The library implements a large collection of pre-built audio signal processing algorithms.